Updated: 15 May 2019

 #10 Fastest roller-coaster (Formula Rossa, Abu Dhabi)

 Located in Ferrari World Abu Dhabi, Formula Rossa is not for the faint hearted!
 The roller-coaster holds the world record for the fastest in the world and gains a speed of 240 kms/hr within a span of 6 seconds.
 From the beginning until the end, the ride hardly lasts about 40 seconds but the excitement level shoots up at the very beginning and doesn't die down even a notch until the roller-coaster comes to a complete stop.
+This is one of my personal favourite world records in the UAE.

 For the not-so-brave, there are several other experiential 4 & 5D rides, exhibitions, and easier roller-costers, in this Ferrari-themed park.
 Click here to know more about the rides, opening hours and tickets.